maztt/maztt/README.md

 <sub><b>Elevator Pitch</b> — because you don't have enough time</sub>

-&ensp;It was May 1st, 2022 when I made the decision of fully diving into tech.
+&emsp;It was May 1st, 2022 when I made the decision of fully diving into tech.
 Self awareness brought me all the way through and been making things more clear since then.

-&ensp;Problems, people and processes move me.
+&emsp;Problems, people and processes move me.
 They make me seek to be 1% better everyday.

-&ensp;I'm an extreme enthusiast for personal development by which lifestyle drives me on the daily basis.
+&emsp;I'm an extreme enthusiast for personal development by which lifestyle drives me on the daily basis.
 If you want to change your mind about Coaching, we can chat.

-&ensp;If you are here for a friend, I also love talking about Astronomy.
+&emsp;If you are here for a friend, I also love talking about Astronomy.
 Hip Hop & EDM music vibes me hard and I enjoy talking about football and learning more about NBA and NFL.

 <hr>